 I met her at college, and she was the most beautiful creature I’d ever met.
 She was cheeky and funny and sweet, and I thought I was the luckiest man alive to be able to hold her in my arms.
 It was my first real relationship, and I put time and trust into her.
 Everything was good back then.
 And then I did something stupid.

 When I went to university, something inside of me shifted.
 I started to think I was better than I was, worth more than I am.
-I thought I was cool and sexy and desirable because I went to clubs and drank too many shots and got called a legend for doing so.
+I thought I was cool and desirable because I went to clubs and drank too many shots and got called a legend for doing so.
 I thought that being part of a new group had elevated my status.
 I thought my girlfriend was a part of a past life, something I didn’t need anymore.
 I was so, so wrong.
 I began to tell a lie that became so wrapped up in me, that I began to live it for months and months.

 I started to do things that I knew I shouldn’t.
 I kissed girls just to show that I could.
 I did it because I’d never had that kind of attention before, except from my girl.
 I’d always felt like an outsider, like I didn’t matter to many people.
 I’m not sure why I thought I mattered to those girls in clubs, who kissed me hard and didn’t even ask me about me.
 My girlfriend knows everything about me.
 But I lied to my girlfriend.
 Now I can’t even look at her without knowing how much better she deserves than me.
 I feel like I tell a lie every time I look at her.
 I’m lying with my eyes, lying with my smile, lying in the one relationship that matters to me.
 I can’t even trust myself to do the right thing, and I feel sometimes like it’s going to keep going until I explode.